 You can find more info about athletes foot here.

-4 other reasons why we get dry feet
+5 reasons why we get dry feet

 Sometimes other reasons cause dryness to our feet.
 Here are the 4 most common reasons: